DominoSPT85/person_records/README.md

 "Person records" project.
-Part of a rails extra practice assingment.
+Part of a rails extra practice assignment.